 13 Surprising Things You Can’t Leave Out of Your First Aid Kit

 Check your first aid kit: Can it really get you through an emergency?
-ER doctors reveal the items you probably left out.
+Emergency room doctors reveal the items you probably left out.

 What should be in your first aid kit?

-The best way to be prepared for any kind of emergency is to ask emergency room doctors what they keep in their own first aid kit.
+The best way to be prepared for any kind of emergency is to ask emergency room (ER) doctors what they keep in their own first aid kit.
 You’d be surprised what they always have on hand to stem bleeding, remove a stinger, or otherwise treat a sudden ailment or injury.
-While your doctor probably won’t tell you about some of these unconventional hacks, “they can get you out of trouble in extreme cases,” says Jesse Sandhu, MD, physician and owner of Steamboat Emergency Center in Steamboat Springs, Colorado.
-These supplies could even save you a trip to the ER.
+While your doctor probably won’t tell you about some of these unconventional hacks, “they can get you out of trouble in extreme cases,” says Jesse Sandhu, MD, physician owner at Steamboat Emergency Center in Steamboat Springs, Colorado.
+These first aid supplies could even save you a trip to the ER.

 Who knew that this household staple can double as a medical supply?
-Christopher Sampson, MD, an emergency physician at University of Missouri Health Care, swears by it.
+Christopher Sampson, MD, an emergency physician at the University of Missouri Health Care in Columbia, swears by it.
 “I keep super glue to close tiny lacerations,” he says.
 “It is similar to the glue we use in the emergency department.”
-Check out these 60 secrets the ER staff won’t tell you.
+Find out the secrets hospitals don’t want to tell you.

 A tampon is a lifesaver for women should they get a surprise, of course, but did you know it can also save the day if you get a bad nosebleed?
 “Some may laugh at this hack, but tampons are very absorbent,” says Dr. Sandhu.
 “They can be used to pack bleeding wounds and also work for severe nosebleeds.”
 Try pinching the bridge of the nose and tilting the head forward first for about ten minutes, he says.
 If the bleeding doesn’t stop, gently insert the tampon and go to the ER.